Below is a list of selected projects that illustrate a wide range of Clemson University collaborations already underway in the Caribbean Region.

 Rob Krulac in Business Development at the Clemson University International Center for Automotive Research traveled to Cuba exploring opportunities relevant to CU-ICAR.

-Professor Gary Machlis, University Professor of Environmental Sustainability, is collaborating with the American Association for the Advancement of Science in developing educational and scientific capacity in Haiti, Puerto Rico, and the Dominican Republic.
+Professor Gary Machlis, University Professor of Environmental Sustainability, collaborated with the American Association for the Advancement of Science in developing educational and scientific capacity in Haiti, Puerto Rico, and the Dominican Republic.

 Professor Kim Manganelli in the Department of English focused on Jamaica and Saint-Domingue in a chapter in her book Transatlantic Spectacles of Race: The Tragic Mulatta as a Tragic Muse.